sailscastshq/docs.sailscasts.com/docs/boring-stack/database.md

 # Database

-A database is a structured collection of data organized for efficient retrieval and management.
-In web development, databases store and manage information essential for applications, such as user data, content, and settings.

-### Example use cases

-- **User data storage:** Storing and retrieving user profiles, preferences, and account information.
-- **Content management:** Managing articles, posts, or any content within an application.
-- **Configuration settings:** Storing and managing application settings and configurations.

 ## Sails Disk

 During development, The Boring JavaScript Stack utilizes the [Sails Disk](https://sailsjs.com/documentation/concepts/extending-sails/adapters/available-adapters#sails-disk) adapter for Waterline, allowing you to kickstart your app without worrying about setting up a database.